 The empirical work in this area has focused on the extent to which fiscal flows between different regions or between the regions and the central government offset regional differences in economic fluctuations at cyclical frequencies.
 Most of it has analyzed the US fiscal system.
-Sachs and Sala-i-Martin (1992) estimate that the tax and transfer flows between the US federal government and the states offset between 33 and 40 percent of a region-specific shock and, thus, provide considerable stabilization. von Hagen (1992) pointed out the importance of distinguishing between the (short-term) stabilization and (long-term) redistribution functions of federal fiscal systems.
-Later studies adopted this distinction, and their empirical results commonly suggest that the contribution of the US fiscal system to stabilizing regional incomes is smaller than what Sachs and Sala-i-Martin estimated, ranging between 10 and 30 percent.
+Sachs and Sala-i-Martin (1992) estimate that the tax and transfer flows between the US federal government and the states offset between 33 and 40 percent of a region-specific shock and, thus, provide considerable stabilization. von Hagen (1992) pointed out the importance of distinguishing between the (short-term) stabilization and (long-term) redistribution functions of federal fiscal systems, which Sachs and Sala-i-Martin neglected.3 Later studies in this area adopted this distinction, and their empirical results commonly suggest that the contribution of the US fiscal system to stabilizing regional incomes is much smaller than what Sachs and Sala-i-Martin estimated, ranging between 10 and 30 percent.
 At the same time, the redistributive effects are large.4 Empirical studies for other countries, including Canada, France, Italy, report similar results.5